the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Fix - Prevent Yoast SEO 16.2 notice due to integration with The Events Calendar [BTRIA-1585]

 = [6.0.7.1] 2023-01-19 =

 * Fix - Prevent fatal when using The Events Calendar with Event Tickets due to Common library not being updated.